-The first thing to understand is that as far your computer is concerned, an ID card printer is just a regular printer, like any ink-jet or laser jet printer.
+The first thing to understand is that as far as your computer is concerned, an ID card printer is just a regular printer, like any ink-jet or laser jet printer.
 Your computer can't tell the difference between them.
 You can open any software in your computer and print to your ID card printer.
 For your computer, the only difference is the output dimensions.
 The plastic ID card (or CR80 format) dimensions are 3.375" x 2.125" (85.6 mm x 54 mm) and that's how your computer sees the output.
 It will print whatever you send to the printer in that format.

-We put another Post that explains why it is better to use special ID card software if you want to be able to use all the features of your printer, so we won't talk about software here.
+We put another Post that explains why it is better to use special ID card software if you want to use all the features of your printer, so we won't talk about software here.

-It's very easy to replace the print head but it's the most expensive part, so be careful.
+It's straightforward to replace the print head, but it's the most expensive part, so be careful.
 Over the years, we have two ways that people usually damage the print head.

 When printing ID cards, if you notice a long white line going across the design, which means your print head is either damaged or very dirty.
 First, clean the printer/print head properly and try again.
 If you still see white lines, you need to contact us for more information.

 Your ID card ribbon provides the ink for your printer, but it doesn't work like an ink-jet or laser jet cartridge.
 The ribbons come with a dispenser (that holds the rolls) or just the rolls.
 Around the rolls, you have the ribbon that contains panels of color.
 The ribbons can be quickly identified depending on the type of panels in the roll.
 Example: YMCKO (Yellow, Magenta, Cyan, Black and Overlay) ribbon.
 The Overlay is the transparent panel that covers the whole card and protects the colors.
 Some ribbons don't have the Overlay which means the colors will disappear quite rapidly.